 Live updates: Follow the latest news on US-Iran war

-The “aggressive and criminal” overnight strike hit the headquarters of Asaib Ahl Al Haq faction in the town of Aziziya, a member of Parliament affiliated with the group, Mahasin Al Dulaimi, said on Saturday.
+Earlier on Saturday, an air strike hit the headquarters of Asaib Ahl Al Haq faction in the town of Aziziya, a member of Parliament affiliated with the group, lawmaker Mahasin Al Dulaimi who's affiliated to the group, said.
+Ms Al Dulaimai condemned the attack as “aggressive and criminal”.

 “We condemn in the strongest terms this brutal attack, which represents a dangerous escalation that threatens the security and stability of the region,” Ms Al Dulaimi said.